 At some universities you are able to take on additional study in order to complete a Masters while in the trainee role.

 The EMHP role is linked to government guidance related to increasing mental health support in schools.
-It is expected that there will be a high demand for education mental health practitioners in the future.
+It is a growing career and a high demand for EMHPs is expected.